 For best results, deploy Commvault components on guest VMs on VMware Cloud.
 The CommServe software, VSA proxies, and MediaAgents can be installed on a single standalone VM, or on separate VMs.

-Create a virtualization client, entering the fully qualified domain name (FQDN) for the vCenter host name.
+Create a virtualization client, entering the fully qualified domain name (FQDN) for the vCenter host name, and then configure the vCenter username using any of the following methods:

 Use email@example.com as the vCenter username.